Discharge Plan Template

 What is hospital discharge planning?

 A discharge plan includes medication management, required medical equipment and supplies, home health services, follow-up appointments, and education for the patient and their caregivers.
+Part of discharge planning is the discharge summary, essential for communicating with other healthcare providers about what transpired during the patient's hospital stay.

 Discharge planning reduces the risk of complications and hospital readmissions and helps patients receive appropriate care during their recovery.
 Home health agencies are crucial in coordinating necessary services post-discharge to ensure a smooth recovery process.

-In summary, discharge planning is essential in ensuring patients receive coordinated, high-quality care as they transition from the hospital to their home or another healthcare facility.
+In summary, good discharge planning is essential in ensuring patients receive coordinated, high-quality care as they transition from the hospital to their home or another healthcare facility.

 How does it work?

 A discharge plan is a roadmap for a patient's transition from the hospital to their home or another healthcare facility.
+In this section, we will delve into the critical steps involved in creating a successful discharge plan.

-Detail the types and frequency of home health services required, such as nursing care or physical therapy.
+Outline the types and frequency of home health services needed, such as nursing care and physical therapy.
+Schedule follow-up appointments with health care providers and establish clear communication protocols among all healthcare professionals involved.

 When would you use this template?